convertigo/convertigo-doc/reference-manual/convertigo-objects/mobile-application/components/custom-components/text.md

 Name | Description
 --- | ---
 Comment | Describes the object comment to include in the documentation report.
 This property generally contains an explanation about the object.
-Is active | Defines whether the component is active.
+I18n translate | Defines whether the text should be translated (for TX mode only) Is active | Defines whether the component is active.
 Text value | Defines the text to be displayed